ridenzy/lbh/readme.md

-Possible to add features  More to come:
+Possible to add features,  More to come:

 --> 🔍 **2.
 SEO, Metadata & Social Sharing**